anwu0203/anwu0203.github.io/README.md

 ### Early Research Scholarship Program (_September 2021 – December 2021_)

-**Overview:** As part of the Early Research Scholarship Program, my team was assigned to work with Professor Eric Vigoda to research methods of utilizing Markov Chain Monte Carlo (MCMC) methods to uncover gerrymandering in the state voting system.
+**Overview:** As part of the Early Research Scholarship Program, my team was assigned to collaborate with Professor Eric Vigoda on researching the application of Markov Chain Monte Carlo (MCMC) methods to uncover gerrymandering within the state voting system.

-My team researched and created a project plan to utilize recombination MCMC in combination with score functions.
-The model can then randomly generate non-partisan districting lines for electoral vote counting in order to accumulate large amounts of data on potential non-partisan districting plans.
-Next, we can compare the generated data with actual districting plans to determine the plan's partisanship, thus uncovering gerrymandering.
-We planned to utilize this model more generally to cover all states.
+We researched and devised a project plan to utilize recombination MCMC in conjunction with score functions.
+The model can randomly generate non-partisan districting lines for electoral vote counting, allowing us to accumulate large amounts of data on potential non-partisan districting plans.
+Next, we can compare this generated data with actual districting plans to determine their partisanship, thus uncovering instances of gerrymandering.
+We planned to apply this model more generally to other U.S. states.

 ![MCMC](/assets/img/MCMC.png)